-The format style used for the bibliography is Turabian, 7th edition.
+The format style used for 2014 bibliographies is MLA 6th edition.
+Bibliographies before 2014 are formatted in Turabian, 7th edition.
 RefWorks is the bibliographic management product used to compile this bibliography.
 Note that this management system does not capitalize uniformly.

 Some websites provided with citations are only accessible with a subscription.
 If you are interested in obtaining any of these materials, contact your local academic or public library.